Hopic - 916

 Category 37: Sabrim Regiment - (Polypeta ?? - ??)
 This regiment likely has thousands of members.
 Its symbol is xo9ox.
 Its verf is a square antiduowedge.

 Category 38: Miscellaneous - (Polypeta ?? - ??).
 So far only three regiments are known - ontip and gontip, the 6-D versions of ondip and gondip which have 8 members each and of course many scaliforms.
-There's also the newly found chosidap regiment which is formed by blending six rils together and has hosiaps as facets.
+There's also the newly found chosidap regiment which is formed by blending six haxes together and has 4 hosiaps amongst its facets, it has squico (square x ico) symmetry.

 Following is a list of some of my other polytope related pages.